On March 23, there were 42,000+ cases in the U.S., 83 in Kansas and 11 in our county.

 Monday, March 23

-Today we should have been going back to school, but since all school buildings are closed for the remainder of the year, we get an extended spring break.
+Today we should have been going back to school, but since all school buildings are closed for the remainder of the school year, we get an extended spring break.

 Yesterday, our county voted against a “stay-at-home” order.
 Today they voted for one.
 Essential businesses can stay open, and there’s lots of exceptions.
 Basically, bars and nightclubs, entertainment venues, and salons are encouraged to close.
 Restaurants should close their dining rooms, but can offer delivery and take out, and have their drive thru opens.
 The order starts at 12:01 a.m.
-Wednesday and is for 30 days.
+Wednesday and lasts for 30 days.

 Tuesday, March 24